Header Image

 Ezra Briggs is a dark folk musician from Northumberland now resident in Leith.
 His music is evocative of the bleak moorlands and ancient landscapes of the British Isles.
 Ezra sings, plays fingerstyle/flatpicking guitar and the fiddle.

-Ezra has released two albums to date.
+Ezra has released two albums and an EP to date.
 His first album “The November Guest” was released in August 2019 and was named as The Crack Magazine’s “Album of the Month”.
 The album was recorded at Simpson Street Studios in Thropton Northumberland, and features Ceitidh Mac on cello and was produced by Ian Stephenson.
 The November Guest is a series of stories set in the Northumbrian uplands and inspired by the poetry of Robert Frost.

 When not roaming the moors looking for inspiration for another folk ballad, Ezra is an environmental scientist and has a PhD in the chemistry of peat bogs.